-The general objective of our research is to develop highly sensitive and discriminating assays for forensic DNA analysis of challenging evidence samples.
-New methods are important since forensic samples often have been subjected to harsh environments at crime scenes and are therefore also commonly degraded.
+The general objective of our research is to develop highly sensitive and discriminating assays for forensic DNA analysis of challenging samples.
+Evidence samples at a crime scene have often been subjected to harsh environments and have therefore commonly degraded DNA that may also be present in very small amounts.
 Our research involves development of quantification assays and typing systems for analysis of mitochondrial DNA (mtDNA) as well as autosomal markers.
 In addition, a Y-chromosome analysis can allow resolution of mixed DNA samples (common for instance in sex offence cases).
-The use of mtDNA markers will allow an extremely sensitive analysis due to a high copy number per cell, while the autosomal markers in very short fragments will give a high discrimination power and Y-chromosome markers allow resolution of mixed samples.
+The use of mtDNA markers will allow a highly sensitive analysis due to a high copy number of mtDNA molecules per cell, while the autosomal markers in very short fragments will give a high discrimination power.

-Several new assays based on pyrosequencing, microarrays, real-time quantification or Sanger-sequencing have been developed and used successfully in analysis of evidence material in forensic cases.
-Now, a combination of traditional methods and next generation sequencing (NGS) technologies will be used for DNA analysis of degraded, limited and damaged samples.
-A target selection and enrichment is performed using Agilent's HaloPlex system for customized panels of a large number of targets and is based on a capture technology with high sensitivity.
-Finally the MiSeq sequencer will be used for the final sequence analysis.
-This strategy will allow high throughput analysis of multiple markers in the genome and improves relationship analysis, prediction of visible characteristics and individual identification.
-The new identification assays allow smaller amounts of DNA to be analysed, thus enabling the use of DNA testing forensic cases with challenging samples.
-In addition, the novel techniques are used in genetic investigations of historical samples.
+Several new assays based on pyrosequencing, microarrays, real-time quantification or Sanger-sequencing have been developed and used successfully in analysis of challenging evidence material in forensic cases.
+In a new study, a combination of traditional methods and next generation sequencing (NGS) technologies will be evaluated for DNA analysis of degraded, limited and damaged samples.
+A target selection and enrichment is performed using Agilent's HaloPlex system for customized panels of a large number of targets that is based on a capture technology with high sensitivity.
+The MiSeq sequencer will be used for the final sequence analysis.
+This strategy will allow high throughput analysis of multiple markers in the genome and will allow improved relationship analysis, prediction of visible characteristics and individual identification.
+In general, new identification assays allow smaller amounts and also degraded DNA to be analysed.
+As an ultimate test for success with challenging samples, the novel techniques may be used in genetic investigations of historical samples.

-Saint Birgitta (Saint Bridget of Sweden) lived between 1303 and 1373 and was designated one of Europe's six patron saints by the Pope in 1999.
-According to legend, the skulls of St. Birgitta and her daughter Katarina are maintained in a relic shrine in Vadstena abbey.
-The origin of the two skulls was assessed first by analysis of mitochondrial DNA (mtDNA) to confirm a maternal relationship.
+Saint Birgitta (Saint Bridget of Sweden) lived between 1303 and 1373 and was appointed one of Europe's six patron saints by the Pope in 1999.
+According to legend, the skulls of St. Birgitta and her daughter Katarina are maintained in a relic shrine in Vadstena abbey in mid Sweden.
+The authenticity of the two skulls was assessed first by analysis of mitochondrial DNA (mtDNA) that excluded a maternal relationship.
 Moreover, a radiocarbon dating suggest an age difference of at least 200 years and neither of the dating results coincides with the period St. Birgitta or her daughter Katarina lived.
 Similarly, we have performed DNA analyses using novel sensitive assays to identify the remains of Nicolaus Copernicus and Carin Göring.

-Marie Allen, professor, group leader Magdalena Bus, post doc Mia Bjerke, post doc Joakim Grånemo, research assistant Maria Lembring, PhD student Martina Nilsson, project manager
+Marie Allen, professor, group leader Magdalena Bus, post doc Mia Bjerke, post doc Joakim Grånemo, research assistant Martina Nilsson, project manager